-We visited Former Future Brewing Company on their grand opening weekend a couple of months ago and holy Jesus were they packed.
+We visited Former Future Brewing Company on their grand opening weekend a couple of months ago and all we can say is wow, were they packed.
 Their spot on Broadway didn’t include very good signage when we visited, so we only found them by following the constant stream of people filing in for a taste.
 Once inside their brewery and taproom is small but spacious, and though seats were hard to come by we were easily able to grab a few beers and stand back by their brewing operation.
 Their location is cool and hip, with dark woods emphasizing their white brick walls, and a reclaimed plane wing that’s been fashioned into a bar.
-There was definitely a hipster vibe to this place, with no shortage of beards, hats, skinny trousers and bow ties.
-Fortunately it was also fairly diverse and everyone who worked there was super friendly, despite being insanely busy, so even unhip old folks like us didn’t feel at all out-of-place.
+There was definitely a hipster vibe to this place, with no shortage of beards, hats, skinny trousers, and bow ties.
+Fortunately, it was also fairly diverse and everyone who worked there was super friendly, despite being insanely busy, so even unhip old folks like us didn’t feel at all out-of-place.

 Former Future Brewing Company had four beers on tap when we visited on day two of their grand opening, after already running out of their Robust Porter.
 The four beers they were pouring included two IPAs, a Belgian Wit and an Oatmeal Saison.
 We passed on the Wit, but had all the others.
 My first was the Oatmeal Saison, which was rich and creamy, very malty but not overly sweet, with a nutty oat flavor that was followed with a clove finish.
 Definitely not your typical Saison, but very unique and full of flavor.
 Jeff had both IPAs, starting with the Farmhouse IPA.
 It was a funky IPA with a sour citrus aroma that was nice, but maybe not really our style.
 We both finished with the English IPA, which had a nice toasted caramel flavor and mildly bitter finish.
 This was definitely not an American hop-centric IPA, but it ended up being the favorite beer of the day for us both.